-Create a list of your best networking opportunities based on criteria.
+Create a list of your best networking tips and opportunities based on criteria.
 If you intend to sign up for a conference, make sure to first run through your criteria, then write down some achievable goals related to the event.
 Afterward, take out at least one hour of time after the event when you’re back at your office/computer to follow up with people you have met.

 Step 2: Build broad networks